 For our all-natural cough syrup, we have combined dark linden honey, delicious tupelo honey and elderberry powder.
 The elderberry powder is made from pure juice and is 10 times more potent than juice itself.
 Our customers have been sending us great reviews for this product:

 "This syrup has not only calmed my cold's cough but I have the satisfaction of knowing exactly what ingredients I'm ingesting - dark honey and elderberry and that's it!
 No mysterious sounding names of chemicals you're not sure of.
 This winter's cough has been whipped!"

 “A wonderful surprise to find this natural cough medicine!
 I sing professionally in my spare time so having a nagging cough or throat tickle is not a good thing!
 This product not only has a wonderful taste, it coats the throat and actually controls the cough or tickle.
 I even slept soundly all night!"

 “It is the best cough syrup I have ever found."

 Final Words of Caution

-Also, while raw honey is an effective form of relief for common coughs, it will not do much against more aggressive bacterial infections such as strep throat.
-For these conditions, see a doctor.
+Raw honey should never be given to children under 1 year old.
+While raw honey can provide effective relief for common coughs and colds, it will not do much against more aggressive bacterial infections such as strep throat.
+For these conditions, consult a doctor.